jenaiz/tog_help/README.markdown

 Tog Help
 ========

-A plugin to manage help for applications.
+A plugin to manage help pages for applications.

 == Included functionality

 * Link to the help page.
+* Url to the help page
+* Automatic help page tree creation (with notification to admins)

 Resources
 =========